allisonznl/allisonznl.github.io/_posts/2020-09-29-graph-search-algorithms2.md

 ---
 layout: post
 title: 'Graph Search Algorithms 2: UCS and A*'
-tags: [algorithms, graphs, AI, optimization]
+tag: Algorithms
 featured_image_thumbnail:
 featured_image: assets/images/posts/2020/search-algorithms/us_map_distances.png
 featured: false
 hidden: false
 ---

 This is the second set of a series of graph search algorithms I will examine.
-These algorithms improve upon BFS and DFS to create more efficient and powerful search methods.
 Here, two informed graph search methods-- Uniform Cost Search and A star-- will be described and programmed.
 The algorithms are demonstrated on two different weighted undirected graphs and to find the optimal path on a maze-like map.

+These algorithms improve upon BFS and DFS to create more efficient and powerful search methods.
 Breadth-first search is only optimal when all path costs are equal.
 Uniform Cost Search expands on Breadth-first search by solving the non-optimality when all path costs are not equal by always taking the shortest available path.
 Furthermore, BFS selects the goal node when it first appears (as a child of a parent node), which could result in a sub-optimal path.
 UCS will only select the goal node when it is selected for expansion in the priority queue.
 UCS is optimal!

 I start by creating a class called <code>Frontier_PQ</code> to represent the frontier (a priority queue) for both Uniform Cost Search and A* Search.
 The priority queue is sorted in order of lowest cost to greatest cost and is implemented as a heap.
 There is some redundancy in the information stored in **states** and **q**.
 This redundancy could be eliminated to reduce storage requirements, however, it would increase the time complexity as the priority queue would need to be checked for states.